0x1DOCD00D/Fall2022-CS474/Homeworks/Homework5.md

 ### Grade: 10%

 ## Preliminaries
-In the previous homework assignments you gained experience with creating and managing your Git repository and implementing your first *domain-specific language (DSL)* using Scala for writing and evaluating set operation expressions for designers of boolean logic devices using variables and scopes where elements of the sets can be objects of any type.
+In the previous homework assignments you gained experience with creating and managing your Git repository and implementing your first *domain-specific language (DSL)* using Scala for writing and evaluating expressions for designers of boolean logic devices using variables and scopes.
 You learned how to create [Scalatest](https://www.scalatest.org/) tests to test your implementation and to create build scripts using [SBT to build and run scripts](https://www.scala-sbt.org/) for your DSL project.

 In this homework you will gain experience with using [partial evaluation](https://www.cs.utexas.edu/~wcook/tutorial/PEnotes.pdf) and optimization of the expressions written in your DSL.
 First things first, if you haven't done so, you must create your account at [Github](https://github.com), a Git repo management system.
 Then invite me, your course instructor and your TA as your collaborators.
 Please avoid using emails from your other accounts like funnybunny2000@gmail.com and use the corresponding channels on Teams instead.
 You will always receive a response within 12 hours at most and in reality the response time is within 30 minutes on average.